FoxSpellCaster/Lucifuga/README.md

-# DarkWorld-Godot
+# godotHypercasualShader
-A Simple Game, to create with and share with people
+A shader meant for adding gradients to unlit 3D meshes.
+Contains examples, and documented code.